aiidateam/aiida-tutorials/docs/sections/data/querying.md

 For further information on using `Graph` to generate provenance graphs, please see [this section](https://aiida.readthedocs.io/projects/aiida-core/en/latest/howto/visualising_graphs/visualising_graphs.html) in the documentation.

-You can also explore the provenance in other ways.
-If you have time, please work through [this appendix](https://aiida-tutorials.readthedocs.io/en/latest/pages/2020_Intro_Week/appendices/exploring_provenance.html) on exploring provenance.

 +++

 ## A small high-throughput study